Efficient Multitask Feature and Relationship Learning: EXPERIMENTS

+In this section we apply FETR to two real-world datasets to demonstrate its statistical efficiency.

 \textbf{Robot Inverse Dynamics} This data relates to an inverse dynamics problem for a seven degree-of-freedom (DOF) SARCOS anthropomorphic robot arm~\citep{vijayakumar2000locally}.
-The goal of this task is to map from a 21-dimensional input space (7 joint positions, 7 joint velocities, 7 joint accelerations) to the corresponding 7 joint torques.
+The goal is to map from a 21-dimensional input space (7 joint positions, 7 joint velocities, 7 joint accelerations) to the corresponding 7 joint torques.
 Hence there are 7 tasks and the inputs are shared among all the tasks.
 The training set and test set contain 44,484 and 4,449 examples, respectively.
+We further partition the training set into a training set and a validation set, containing 31,138 and 13,346 instances, respectively.

+\textbf{School Data} This dataset consists of the examination scores of 15,362 students from 139 secondary schools~\citep{goldstein1991multilevel}.
+It has 27 input features, and contains 139 tasks.
+Since the train/test splits are not provided, we use a 10-fold cross-validation procedure to generate the training and test datasets.